 Though the technology and methodology have developed over the decades, certain specifications (like power supplies to form factors) have been standardized.
-Therefore, it’s crucial that users learn the basics before getting too far into the weeds.
+Therefore, it’s crucial that users learn the basics before getting too far into the weeds with modular synths.

 Before you buy any equipment, it’s important to gain a better understanding of modular sound design.
 We highly encourage you to brush up on the foundations of signal flow theory and control voltage manipulation to learn modular synthesis.

-Once you understand the rules, you’ll be able to find your own unique approach (like Output creator & award-winning composer Mark Isham).
+Once you understand the rules, you’ll be able to find your own unique approach (like Output creator and award-winning composer Mark Isham).

-There’s a wealth of resources to devour before taking the plunge yourself – from masters and new pioneers of sound design like Richard Devine and composer Suzanne Cianni.
+We also recommend the documentary I Dream of Wires and a newer web series, Patch.CV, which captures the renaissance of modular synths.
+There’s also a wealth of resources to devour from masters and new pioneers of sound design like Richard Devine and composer Suzanne Cianni.

 When you imagine a modular synth, you’re probably thinking about a Moog.
 Created by its legendary namesake, The Moog Unit had a classic look with a slightly larger format of big knobs and rich wood encasing.
 This “5U” format became more widespread as keyboard integration helped early adopters relate to this new technology (as opposed to its more abstract counterparts).

 If Bob Moog was your uncle with caramel candies in his pocket, then Don Buchla (with his West Coast synthesis) was the uncle with acid tabs in his Altoids box.
 Designing his systems around the same time as Moog in the early ‘60s, Buchla had a radically alternative approach that favored experimentation and multi-functional possibilities.
-Known for using banana jacks with color-coded sockets (e.g. CV inputs are black/grey, outputs are blue/violet/green, pulse inputs are orange, pulse outputs are red).
+The name became known for using banana jacks with color-coded sockets (e.g. CV inputs are black/grey, outputs are blue/violet/green, pulse inputs are orange, pulse outputs are red).

-Euroracks are increasingly popular and a major impetus for the renaissance of modular synthesis today.
-Dieter Doepfer is regarded as the father of Eurorack with the A-100 analog modular system that’s inspired countless styles and functions within the Eurorack field.
+Eurorack modules are increasingly popular and a major impetus for the renaissance of modular synthesis today.
+Dieter Doepfer is regarded as the father of Eurorack with the A-100 analog modular system that’s inspired countless styles and functions.

 We’re mad about modular synthesis — that’s no surprise!
 As modular synths are becoming a new standard, there’s a wealth of resources to devour before taking the plunge yourself.
 With many of the masters carrying the torch and exploring new frontiers of sound design like Richard Devine and composer Suzanne Cianni.

-Nowadays, there’s so many ways to make modular music and software developers are pushing the envelope & making modular music more accessible to the masses with innovative hybrid instruments and plug-ins.
+Nowadays, there are so many ways to make modular music.
+Software developers are pushing the envelope and making modular music more accessible to the masses with innovative hybrid instruments and plugins.
 Musicians can even virtually build their own systems with open-sourced platforms like VCV Rack or ModularGrid.

-With Arcade, you can access our entire Modular Circuitry line – designed from vintage to modern modular systems – for just $10 a month.
+With ARCADE, you can access the entire Modular Circuitry line — designed from vintage to modern modular systems — for just $10 a month.
 Add Output’s sister engines Analog Strings and Analog Brass & Winds and you get next-level orchestral sound sources processed through modular synthesizers.